 Luke 1:26-38 tells the story of the angel Gabriel appearing to the young virgin Mary.
 He announced that she would conceive a child by the Holy Spirit (35) and that the child would be the Son of God (32).
 Mary heard God’s word from the angel.
 She believed that word (vs. 45, “Blessed is she who has believed that the Lord would fulfill his promises to her”).
 And she spoke what she believed (38, KJV - "Be it unto me according to thy word”).

 Hear —> Believe —> Speak!
-That kind of faith will move the mountains in your life — the obstacles confronting you … the difficult situations you face … strained relationships … perhaps an illness … and a host of other problems you might be facing.
+That kind of faith can move mountains in your life — the obstacles confronting you … the difficult situations you face … strained relationships … perhaps an illness … and a host of other problems you might be facing.
 Hear God’s Word.
 Embrace it with sincere, trusting faith.
 And speak the promises of God’s Word into your situation.
 Jesus says to the person with that kind of mountain-moving faith, you “shall have whatsoever you say … and believing, you shall receive.”

 Sharing is great!